Last Updated on by Rodrigo @ OutofYourComfortZone

 Made by the creators of Skype, Wise (formerly Transferwise) is probably the cheapest and easiest way to send money abroad.
 It’s definitely my favorite and the one I use most often.

-the money from and a checking bank account in a foreign country where you’re sending the money to (note: the account that receives the money doesn’t need to be in your name, making this a perfect option if you need to send money to friends or family).
+All you need to do is have a checking account in the country you’re sending the money from and a checking bank account in a foreign country where you’re sending the money to (note: the account that receives the money doesn’t need to be in your name, making this a perfect option if you need to send money to friends or family).

 You basically just put in the amount of money in the currency you want to send (US dollars, for example) and the currency you want to receive (Euros, for example).
 Then, put in how much money you want to send (US $1,000, for example) and Wise will tell the amount the person will receive in Euros including all fees.